8-Year-Old Special Needs Student, Jonathan Martinez, Among 3 Killed In San Bernardino Shooting

 Immediately taking action, officers escorted about 600 elementary school students to California State University’s San Bernardino campus, which is several miles away, for shelter.

-San Bernardino officers soon discovered that after the suspected gunman shot his wife and two students, he reloaded his gun apparently took his own life before officers arrived at the scene.
+San Bernardino officers soon discovered that after the suspected gunman shot his wife and two students, he reloaded his gun and apparently took his own life before officers arrived at the scene.

 Emergency medical services transported the injured students to the Loma Linda University Medical Center’s trauma center, where they were listed in critical condition.